Felixzhangmingzhe/Recipe_Organizer/README.md

 **A list of any technical problems blocking progress**

 - Find and Use an API
 - Learn how to use the API
 - Learn how to use the API in Java
 - Push the code   to GitHub successfully
 - Use Git to manage the project
+- How to visualize the data after calling from the API